Central Line Associated Blood Stream Infection (CLABSI) Prevention

 After an initial period of data collection, we began our first phase of intervention; the dissemination of rates to the participating units.
 Each unit received their current CLABSI rate on a quarterly basis, and was encouraged to share the rates with their staff.
 Additionally, nursing leadership from each facility received rate information for all participating units.

 The second phase of intervention was a series of Nursing Grand Rounds, held at each facility.
 All nurses from the hospital were invited and given information about the burden of CLABSI outside the ICU; comparisons of their hospital’s rate with national averages and the importance of preventing infections.
-The Grand Rounds is also where we rolled out the Central Line Maintenance Bundle, which would provide the framework for all future interventions.
+The Grand Rounds is also where we rolled out the LCP bundle, which would provide the framework for all future interventions.
 The Bundle was comprised of recommendations on the proper care and maintenance of central lines, that when used together, would reduce central line infections.

 Phase three of our interventions consisted of a computer based training module that reiterated all of the information provided in the Grand Rounds.
 Each hospital mandated the view of the module by all of their nurses by the end of 2009.
 To date, more than two dozen facilities across New York as well as other states are using this training module, which fulfills the CMS National Patient Safety goal to provide all nurses with training to reduce this hospital acquired infection.

 The fourth phase of interventions was the effort to audit both the integrity of the central line dressing as well as nursing practice when changing the central line dressing.
 Observing the central line maintenance bundle in action provides a teaching opportunity and reinforcement of proper technique.

 Nurses were surveyed as to their knowledge and practice prior to and after the intervention, and dressing change practices were audited.
 The collaborative was expanded in the third year to include vascular team members, safety & education nurses and other identified champions.
 This collaborative model was effective in reducing CLABSI outside the ICU.